Date:09 March, 2016

 My father was a geologist and a farmer.
 In the early 70’s. he became part owner of a mine outside of Pilgrims Rest in Mpumalanga that had originally been mined during the gold rush in the 1800s, and then in the 50s and 60s it had been illegally mined by prospectors.
 All the original mine workings still existed – mined deep into the Theta and Sheba reefs- clawed out of the mountains and hills by the hands of desperate people – the owners of the claims, desperate to strike it rich and live the high life, the laborers desperate to earn enough to survive.

 It was an eerie place.
 Once a village settlement, complete with hotel and a few shops, the only building still standing was the managers house, built in about 1899.
 The dump from the hotel my siblings and I, found under a nest of bush – piles of bottles, some cutlery, broken crockery and then we started to find the mine workers identity tags – similar to dog tags used in the war, except, instead of a name, these had a number and the word “Kafir” stamped into the metal.
-We hoarded our treasure trying to piece together a life of yesteryear in the imagination of our child minds, but it was only as an adult that I began to understand the hor
+We hoarded our treasure trying to piece together a life of yesteryear in the imagination of our child minds, but it was only as an adult that I began to understand the horrors that mining for gold entailed.

 Many times I donned a hard hat with a flame burning and explored the underground mine workings.
 The Rock face was damp and the walls dripped moisture into puddles that drowned the old railway tracks, bats flew at us and the air was icy.
 Veins of azurite and malachite scattered the walls and quartz chunks encrusted with fools gold (Pyrites), lay all about.
 My father explained to me that there was little machinery back in the 1800s, and that the diggings were done mostly by hand.
 This astounded me, that these long tunnels into the mountains had been dug by humans.
 There were shelves about 50cm deep carved off of the tunnels, and I learned that small children had been equipped with small picks and for hours at a time they would lie on their sides picking at the rock face, searching for clues of gold deposits, and a chance for a master to hit the jackpot.